SaubhagyaSapkota/UpN-Learnings/README.md

 This repository consists of topics learned and works done at Upachaar Nepal as a Software Developer Intern.

+## Topic Learned on (2025-07-27)

+**React Query (TanStack Query)**
+- A JavaScript library for managing server state in React apps.
+- Used for data fetching, caching, sunchronization and updating server-side data.

+**QueryClientProvider**
+- A container that sets up React Query in apps.
+- It handles all queries and mutations.

+**useQuery**
+- Used to Fetch data (like GET request).

+**useMutation**
+- Used for changing data (like POST, PUT, DELETE)

+## Task Done (2025-07-27)
+- Created form to register and login users.
+- Connected frontend and backend, and data were sent and received through REST-APIs.

 ## Topic Learned on (2025-07-25)

 **Code Splitting**